Common Raven (Corvus corax)

 Today, I hosted the annual BioBlitz for my Vertebrate Biology students.
 We only blitzed for one hour this year, but still had a pretty good day.
 Collectively, we ended up seeing 142 species in total: 49 Vertebrates, 16 Invertebrates, 1 Fungus, and 76 Plants.
 The complete list is just below the cut.
 (My own personal list is at the very bottom of this post, under “Species List).”
 I didn’t bring my DSLR, so all photos were taken on my iPhone.
 Not great for wildlife (especially since many of the birds I identified were heard only), but good for plants.

-Continue reading “Sonoma State University”
+Continue reading “Sonoma State University BioBlitz”

 Agate Beach, Bolinas